Actim® Influenza A&B

 The Actim Influenza A&B rapid test is based on highly specific monoclonal antibodies that detect nucleoprotein of the virus.
 This is the internal part of the virus that is not subject to annual structural changes.
 Actim Influenza A&B is specific to influenza and does not detect other respiratory viruses, such as adenovirus, rapid respiratory syncytial virus, or rhinovirus.
-It detects wide range of Influenza A subtypes, including H5N3, H7N3, H9N2, H5N1 (“avian flu”), and H1N1v (“swine flu”).
+It detects a wide range of Influenza A subtypes, including H5N3, H7N3, H9N2, H5N1 (“avian flu”), and H1N1v (“swine flu”).

 About influenza virus nucleoprotein

-- Nucleoprotein encapsidates the RNA genome of the virus
+- Nucleoprotein encapsidates the RNA genome of the virus.

-- Conserved across influenza virus subtypes
+- It is conserved across influenza virus subtypes.

 Actim Influenza A&B can be used for various respiratory samples: nasal aspirates, nasal washes, or swabs, and it is suitable for viscous samples as well.

 How it helps

 Influenza diagnostics tests have a crucial role in detecting individual cases and monitoring the spread of different viral strains.
 However, many available tests methods are time- consuming, and they often require the use of laboratory equipment as well as help from trained laboratory staff.
 Actim® Influenza A&B enables fast and easy influenza testing.